Samsung Refrigerator Error Codes

 Temperature & Other Errors

 71C, 71EAbnormal High Freezer TemperatureDoor left open, Hot food stored, Dirty condenser coils, Faulty 3-way valve, Sealed system issue (leak, restriction)1.
-Ensure door is closed and seal is good.
+Ensure the door is closed and the seal is good.
 Remove hot food.
-2. Check freezer sensor resistance vs chart.
+2. Check freezer sensor resistance vs. chart.
 3. Clean condenser coils.
 4. Diagnose sealed system or 3-way valve (requires technician).

 72C, 72EAbnormal High Fridge TemperatureDoor left open, Hot food stored, Dirty condenser coils, Faulty 3-way valve, Sealed system issue (leak, restriction)1.
-Ensure door is closed and seal is good.
+Ensure the door is closed and the seal is good.
 Remove hot food.
-2. Check fridge sensor resistance vs chart.
+2. Check fridge sensor resistance vs. chart.
 3. Clean condenser coils.
 4. Diagnose sealed system or 3-way valve (requires technician).

 76C, 76EAutoFill Infuser Overflow ErrorOverflow sensor detects water, Sensor housing separation, Contact error, Disconnection, Short circuit, Faulty harness, Faulty sensor1.
-Check voltage at main PCB (~5Vdc normal, 0-4.5Vdc indicates overflow).
+Check voltage at the main PCB (~5VDC is normal; 0-4.5VDC indicates overflow).
 2. Check sensor housing, connections, and harness.
 3. Replace sensor if faulty.

-77C, 77ECamera ErrorFaulty French assy, Camera hardware failure, Unstable USB terminal (power noise)1.
+77C, 77ECamera ErrorFaulty French assembly, Camera hardware failure, Unstable USB terminal (power noise)1.
 Check wire harness connector.
-2. Check for 5Vdc at French Assy connector.
-3. Check/replace French Assy.
+2. Check for 5VDC at the French Assy connector.
+3. Check/replace the French Assyrian.
 4. Address power noise issues.

 79C, 79EShowcase Heater ErrorFaulty harness connector, Faulty showcase heater1.
 Check harness connector.
 2. Check showcase heater resistance (~14 Ohm nominal).